 Skip to Content

-Japanese maple is also known as Smooth Japanese maple or Palmate maple if you wish.
-Its scientific name is Acer Palmutum.
-Japanese maple is a species of shrubbery or a small stature woody plant that is found globally but is native to temperate regions of Asia, particularly in some parts of Japan, Korea, China, Mongolia, and southeastern Russia.
+Japanese Maple Varieties, You can call Japanese maple varieties Smooth Japanese maple or Palmate maple.
+Acer Palmutum is its scientific name.
+The Japanese maple is a shrubbery or tiny woody plant distributed worldwide but native to temperate Asia, mainly Japan, Korea, China, Mongolia, and southeastern Russia.

 The woody plant made its way to the rest of the world in the early 19th century when western botanists traversing the planet came upon it in abundance in Asia and recognized its potential as a beautification plant back home.